-Clara Mancini is a Senior Lecturer in Interaction Design at The Open University’s School of Computing and Communications, founder and head of the Animal–Computer Interaction Lab.
+Clara Mancini is Professor of Animal-Computer Interaction at The Open University’s School of Computing and Communications, where she founded and heads the Animal–Computer Interaction Lab.
 She has led and supervised a range of ACI projects, including ambient interfaces for mobility assistance dogs, communication systems for medical detection dogs, interactive enrichment for captive elephants, and wearable animal biotelemetry.
 Her research interests cover the design of systems to support multispecies cohabitation, collaboration and participation, animal welfare and ethical conservation.
-Clara is particularly interested in the methodological challenges and innovation opportunities presented by ACI, and its potential to contribute to human and animal wellbeing, social inclusion, interspecies cooperation and environmental restoration.
+Clara is particularly interested in the design, methodological and ethical challenges and innovation opportunities presented by ACI, and its potential to contribute to human and animal wellbeing, social inclusion, interspecies cooperation and environmental restoration.

 Rachael Luck is a Senior Lecturer in Design at The Open University’s School of Engineering and Innovation.
 Rachael is interested in how design work actually takes place, with a deep analytic interest in interaction.
 Her research examines how people organise and coordinate their design work, design new realities and participate in collaborative design situations, looking closely at the ways that people inhabit and interact with designed things in built environments.
 Rachael is supervising PhD research on the canine-centred design of ambient interfaces to support the work of mobility assistance dogs.